CMSDAS/root-short-exercise/_episodes/02-get-root.md

 ### LCG

-Another possibility to get ROOT via CVMFS are the LCG stacks.
-All information about the releases and containing packages can be found on [http://lcginfo.cern.ch/](http://lcginfo.cern.ch/).
+Another option to get ROOT via CVMFS are the LCG releases.
+All information about the releases and contained packages can be found at [http://lcginfo.cern.ch/](http://lcginfo.cern.ch/).
 Most releases are available as a Python 2 and Python 3 version, for example [`98`](http://lcginfo.cern.ch/release/98/) and [`98python3`](http://lcginfo.cern.ch/release/98python3/).
-There are also development releases every night, which contain the latest ROOT release in [`dev4`](http://lcginfo.cern.ch/release/dev3/) and the very latest developments from ROOT master in [`dev3`](http://lcginfo.cern.ch/release/dev3/).
+There are also development releases every night, which contain the latest ROOT release in [`dev4`](http://lcginfo.cern.ch/release/dev4/) and the very latest developments from ROOT master in [`dev3`](http://lcginfo.cern.ch/release/dev3/).

-The following example shows you how to source LCG 98 based on Python 3 on a CentOS 7 machine such as LXPLUS.
+The following example shows you how to source LCG 98 based on Python 3 on a CentOS 7 machine such as those on LXPLUS.
 Note the platform and compiler dependent information in the path, which have to be adjusted based on your system.
 The available combinations are shown on the website.

 ```bash
 source /cvmfs/sft.cern.ch/lcg/views/LCG_98python3/x86_64-centos7-gcc10-opt/setup.sh